-Care Council Priority Support Services
+HIV Care Council Priority Support Services

-Emergency Financial Assistance (EFA)

-Part A Funding Allocated = \$17,902 Part A Priority Level 14 1 Unit = 1 Emergency Assistance
+Emergency Financial Assistance (EFA) Part A Funding Allocated = \$5,131 Part A Priority Level 15 1 Unit = 1 Emergency Assistance

-Emergency Financial Assistance provides limited one-time or short-term payments to assist an HRSA RWHAP client with an urgent need for essential items or services necessary to improve health outcomes, including: utilities, housing, food (including groceries and food vouchers), transportation, medication not covered by an AIDS Drug Assistance Program or AIDS Pharmaceutical Assistance, or another HRSA RWHAP-allowable cost needed to improve health outcomes.
+Emergency Financial Assistance provides limited one-time or short-term payments to assist a RWHAP client with an urgent need for essential items or services necessary to improve health outcomes, including: utilities, housing, food (including groceries and food vouchers), transportation, and medication not covered by an AIDS Drug Assistance Program or AIDS Pharmaceutical Assistance, or another HRSA RWHAP-allowable cost needed to improve health outcomes.
 Emergency Financial Assistance must occur as a direct payment to an agency or through a voucher program.